-While it might seem odd for newcomers to cycling, most long term riders use glasses all year around – not just when it is sunny.
+While it might seem odd for newcomers to cycling, many riders use glasses all year around – not just when it is sunny.
 Eyes need to be particularly well looked after, afterall, they are very delicate and 80% of all the information recieved by the human brain is recieved through the eyes.
-Glasses offer eye protection – stopping things which shouldn’t be in our eyes from getting in, such as rain, snow, dirt, grit, insects etc.
+Glasses offer eye protection – stopping things which shouldn’t be in our eyes from getting in, such as dust, rain, snow, dirt, grit, insects etc.

 As well as protecting eyes, glasses can also reduce headaches caused by squinting into sunshine to reduce the glare.
 This is particularly a problem for UK residents and others un-accustomed to handling the glare of the sun for more than a few days each year.
 The best glasses can reduce glare in strong sunshine whilst giving enough contrast and clarity for spotting tree-shaded potholes.

 The lenses are the most important part of the glasses.
 The good news is that even cost effective options can come with interchangeable lenses.
 Changeable lenses are great for riding in all light conditions and even night time riding.
 Most cycling glasses with interchangeable lenses come with three lens option.

 - Standard shaded lens with 100% UV Protection, these are great for dimming bright conditions in summer.